 - Watch video: our local progress up to February 2021

-- You can find answers to frequently asked questions about the vaccination programme on the Healthier Together website.
+- You can find answers to commonly asked questions about the vaccination programme in our Question & Answer section.

 Local vaccination sites

 In Bristol, North Somerset and South Gloucestershire, we are taking a whole system approach to our Covid-19 vaccination programme.
 This means that our GPs, pharmacies, hospital hubs and mass vaccination centre are working together to offer eligible people a vaccination in the most appropriate setting possible.

 GP vaccination sites

 GP Practices are working together in groups called ‘Primary Care Networks’ to provide the vaccine at 19 sites.Read more about Primary Care Networks and their locations.